mdn/content/files/en-us/web/javascript/reference/global_objects/intl/datetimeformat/index.md

 ## Instance methods

 - {{jsxref("Intl/DateTimeFormat/format", "Intl.DateTimeFormat.prototype.format()")}}
-  - : Getter function that formats a date according to the locale and formatting options of this {{jsxref("Intl/DateTimeFormat", "DateTimeFormat")}} object.
+  - : Getter function that formats a date according to the locale and formatting options of this `DateTimeFormat` object.
 - {{jsxref("Intl/DateTimeFormat/formatRange", "Intl.DateTimeFormat.prototype.formatRange()")}}
-  - : This method receives two [Dates](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and formats the date range in the most concise way based on the locale and options provided when instantiating {{jsxref("Intl/DateTimeFormat", "DateTimeFormat")}}.
+  - : This method receives two [Dates](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and formats the date range in the most concise way based on the locale and options provided when instantiating `DateTimeFormat`.
 - {{jsxref("Intl/DateTimeFormat/formatRangeToParts", "Intl.DateTimeFormat.prototype.formatRangeToParts()")}}
   - : This method receives two [Dates](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and returns an Array of objects containing the locale-specific tokens representing each part of the formatted date range.
 - {{jsxref("Intl/DateTimeFormat/formatToParts", "Intl.DateTimeFormat.prototype.formatToParts()")}}